swertz/momemta.github.io/docs/in-depth/configuration-file.md

 In C++, that input's 4-vector can then be passed through the `computeWeights()` function (see [Calling MoMEMta](calling-momemta)) by defining a `momemta::Particle` object whose name attribute is the same as the one used in the configuration, e.g. `momemta::Particle m_part1 { "part1", p1, 0 }`.

-The Lua object `l_part1` contains the input tag needed to access the particle's 4-vector.
+The Lua object `l_part1`, via the `reco_p4` attribute, contains the input tag needed to access the particle's 4-vector.
 For instance, defining a transfer function on the energy of `part1` can be done as:
 ```Lua
 GaussianTransferFunctionOnEnergy.tf_part1 = {
   ps_point = add_dimension(), -- A transfer function integrates over a variable (the particle's energy), so we need a new dimension in the integrated volume